Centralizer Rigidity near Elements of the Weyl Chamber Flow: Preliminaries

-If $f$ is dynamically coherent, we define the center foliation of $f$ to be $\W^c=\W^{cs}\cap \W^{cu}$. \end{defi} By the definition $\W^c$ is an $f$-invariant foliation tangent to $E^c$ at every point, and so $(f,\W^c)$ is normally hyperbolic.
-We note that here we don't require $E^{cs}$ or $E^{us}$ to be uniquely integrable and $E^c$ also doesn't have to be uniquely integrable to $\W^c$.
-See \cite{BWcoh} for more discussion on this subject.
+By definition, $\W^c$ is an $f$-invariant foliation tangent to $E^c$ at every point, and thus $(f,\W^c)$ is normally hyperbolic.
+We note that here we do not require $E^{cs}$ or $E^{cu}$ to be uniquely integrable, and $E^c$ also does not have to be uniquely integrable to $\W^c$.
+(Although for the applications of this paper, the bundles are uniquely integrable).
+See \cite{BWcoh} for more discussion of this subject.

-Now we introduce a central result about leaf-wise structural stability of normally hyperbolic diffeomorphisms.
-A more general statement and proof of the result can be found in \cite{BWcoh} and \cite{PSWholrev}.
+We now introduce a central result concerning leaf-wise structural stability of normally hyperbolic diffeomorphisms.
+A more general statement and proof can be found in \cite{BWcoh} and \cite{PSWholrev}.

-\begin{thm}[Leaf-wise structural stability] Let $f$ be a $C^r$ diffeomorphism on $M$ preserving a foliation $\mathcal{F}$.
-If $(f,\mathcal{F})$ is $r$-normally hyperbolic, then the leaves of $\mathcal{F}$ are uniformly $C^r$, the bundles $E^u,E^s$ are uniquely integrable with leaves as smooth as $f$.
+\begin{thm}[Leaf-wise structural stability, see Theorem 7.1 of \cite{HPS}] Let $f$ be a $C^r$ diffeomorphism on $M$ preserving a foliation $\mathcal{F}$.
+If $(f,\mathcal{F})$ is $r$-normally hyperbolic, then the leaves of $\mathcal{F}$ are uniformly $C^r$, and the bundles $E^u$ and $E^s$ are uniquely integrable with leaves as smooth as $f$.